OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 We observe the following:

 - Our program shows sub-linear scalability.
-With 8 processor cores, the parallel speedup is only about 4.7x.
+With 8 processor cores, the parallel speedup is only about 4.9x.
 - The observed performance roughly follows the burdened-dag bound and falls short of it as the number of cores increases.
-- The parallelism of `sample_qsort()` is 25, which is only about three times as large as the amount of cores on the laptop where the experiments were run.
+- The parallelism of `sample_qsort()` is about 27, which is just over three times as large as the amount of cores on the laptop where the experiments were run.

 A main issue with our parallel `sample_qsort()` is that it does not exhibit sufficient parallelism.
 The parallelism of a computation upper-bounds the